reuschi/smart-photo-frame/README.md

 * Port 9: Shut down the system

 All ports are configured as Pull-Up ports and need to be connected to ground.\
-For my use case I soldered them directly on the RasPi and gave the buttons that raise and lower the timer a higher button.
+For my use case I soldered them directly on the RasPi and gave the buttons that raise and lower the timer a higher hardware button.

 ## Open tasks

-- [ ] Complete the replacement of all texts
+- [ ] Complete the replacement of all texts in english and german
 - [ ] Implement another interconnection between frame and sender (OwnCloud, Dropbox, etc.)
 - [ ] Find a different presenter application to also display videos